SysKitTeam/docs-securitymanager/how-to/use-drills-and-filters.md

 * if a user is selected
   * switching to the **User Permissions Details** Report
   * switching to live permissions on the **SharePoint Explorer** screen to allow permission management on the object where the user has permissions

+## Column chooser

+When you select a Security Report that consisits of more columns, you have an option to group them the way you want.
+You will have the option **Drag columns to group** available on certain reports.
+After you pick the report you want and generate the data, you can drag the column up to the gray space.
+When you do this, that column will appear above the rest of the columns, and also if you drag more columns up, data will be shown in a hierarchy, to make reading of the report easier.